 This February my brother in Kansas called me to say his son Jack was coming out to Victoria in May to check out a program at Royal Roads University and asked if we could meet up with him and do something fun.
-Instantly I jumped on the idea of my nephew Jack hiking the WCT, I knew I could talk both of my sons Keith and Thomas into doing the trip with Jack and I. Keith and I did the trail in 2014.
+Instantly I jumped on the idea of my nephew Jack hiking the WCT, I knew I could talk both of my sons Keith and Thomas into doing the trip with Jack and me.
+Keith and I did the trial in 2014.
 Keith also did the trail in 2016 by himself and was game to do it again.
-To my surprise Thomas actually jumped at the chance to do it and so did my 62-year young brother in law Rob.
+To my surprise, Thomas actually jumped at the chance to do it and so did my 62-year young brother-in-law Rob.
 Rob has lived on our farm for 6 years and is now a dedicated Saltspring farmer/artist and has a stall at the Saturday market with his sister my wife June.

 The below photos tell the story of the trip.
 We walked miles and miles of sandy beaches and the muddy west coast trail.
 I would like to do it again and if anyone is thinking of it let me know.
 Next May would work for me.

 The Salt Spring Team